-- Access must be from a street (as per para 7.23 Guidance to Licensing Authorities) or from another premises with a betting premises licence - No direct access from a betting shop to another premises used for the retail sale of merchandise or services.
-In effect there cannot be an entrance to a betting shop from a shop of any kind and you could not have a betting shop at the back of a café - the whole area would have to be licensed.
+- Access must be from a street (as per paragraph 7.23 of the Gambling Commission's Guidance to Licensing Authorities) or from premises with a betting premises licence; - There must be no direct access from a betting shop to a premises used for the retail sale of merchandise or services.
+In effect there cannot be an entrance to a betting shop from a shop of any kind and if there was to be a betting shop at the back of a café, the whole area would have to be licensed.